astals/NaAV/README.md

 | Hardware Recognition Checks | -- |

 ## <ins>Basic usage</ins>
-naav.exe --install [configFile] -> Install, this acction requires a configuration file, you can see an example on https://github.com/astals/NaAV/blob/main/config.json
+naav.exe --install [configFile] -> Install, this action requires a configuration file, you can see an example on https://github.com/astals/NaAV/blob/main/config.json

-naav.exe --uninstall -> Uninstall, to uninstall is recommended running 'C:\\Program Files (x86)\\NaAV\\naav.exe -u' instead of using the downloaded file
+naav.exe --uninstall -> Uninstall, to uninstall is recommended running 'C:\\Program Files (x86)\\NaAV\\naav.exe --uninstall' instead of using the downloaded file

 naav.exe --update -> Update

-naav.exe --check -> Check, this action checks your system in order to know how many Virtual Machine checks it passes
+naav.exe --check -> Check, this action checks your system to know how many Virtual Machine checks it passes

 naav.exe -v/--version -> Versions (installed and current binary)